telerik/blazor-docs/knowledge-base/grid-search-numeric-fields.md

     * *numeric* results that are *equal to* 8
     * *enums* results that are *equal to* `int` 8
 * Date search values *must fully match* date values in the Grid to return results.
 The example also shows how to search by year only.
-* If the search value cannot be parsed to a certain type, it won't add filters for columns of this type.
-For example, a search value of `"8 asd"` won't return any numeric, date and boolean results
+* If the search value cannot be parsed to a specific data type (such as `"123 abc"`), then the code will not create additional non-string filters.
+This search value will not return any numeric, date and boolean results.

 >tip It is possible to achieve different behavior, or to work around the above limitations, by using different business logic in the filter descriptor creation.

-> The example is incompatible with [regular Grid filtering]({%slug components/grid/filtering%}).
-The `SetGridSearchBoxFilters` method always removes all existing filter descriptors, because the Grid and its API does not distinguish programmatic filters and filters set by the user.
-In addition, the total number of programmatic and user filters will exceed the abilities of the Grid filtering UI.

 ## Example